kedacore/keda-docs/content/docs/2.0/concepts/scaling-jobs.md

   maxReplicaCount: 30             # Optional.
 Default: 100
   successfulJobsHistoryLimit: 3   # Optional.
 Default: 100.
 How many completed jobs should be kept.
   failedJobsHistoryLimit: 2       # Optional.
 Default: 100.
 How many failed jobs should be kept.
+  scalingStrategy:
-  scalingStrategy: "custom"                 # Optional.
-Default: default Which ScalingStrategy to use.
+    strategy: "custom"                        # Optional.
+Default: default.
+Which Scaling Strategy to use.
     customScalingQueueLengthDeduction: 1      # Optional.
-A parameter to optimize custom ScaleLogic.
+A parameter to optimize custom ScalingStrategy.
     customScalingRunningJobPercentage: "0.5"  # Optional.
-A parameter to optimize custom ScaleLogic.
+A parameter to optimize custom ScalingStrategy.
   triggers:
   - type: rabbitmq
     metadata: